 The Futsal League will offer recreational and competitive levels for youth and cup-based competition while encouraging good sportsmanship and fair play of all the participants.
 Future plans include state-wide Futsal camp and clinic training opportunities for player development.
 There will also be an opportunity to apply for individual equipment grants to district clubs to assist with the development of their futsal programs.

-The seven-week league provides Futsal game opportunities with a low-pressure schedule allowing teams to commit.
+The league provides Futsal game opportunities with a low-pressure schedule allowing teams to commit.
 The schedule allows for team practices and other team events.
 The Alaska Futsal State Cup Tournament will take place December 9-11 for boys teams, and December 16-18 for girls teams.

 AYSA will be responsible for sanctioning the Alaska Futsal League (AFL) and Alaska Futsal State Cup Tournament.
 Alaska Youth Soccer Association will provide facilities insurance coverage for all AFL activities.
 We look forward to working with the clubs, teams, and players as we move forward to develop youth soccer statewide through futsal program opportunities.

 AYSA was the recipient of the 2017 US Soccer Innovate to Grow Grant.
 AYSA developed and facilitated a statewide Futsal Program called the Alaska Futsal League (AFL) in 2017.
 The AFL would provide regulation futsal games in a league format for youth teams statewide, in a flexible environment where the game could be played indoor on a basketball court or outdoor on a tennis court or parking lot.